A Different Way of Supporting Healing

 Matthew Lederman, MD

 Dr. Lederman has served as Vice President of Medical Affairs at Whole Foods Market, as faculty for eCornell, and as an educator in professional training programs.
+Across decades of clinical and relational work, he has seen repeatedly that when people feel safer—medically, emotionally, and relationally—decision-making improves, symptoms often soften, conflicts de-escalate, and new pathways toward healing and resilience emerge.

 CONNECTION DOCS